15 Best Things to Do in Groton (CT)

 The USS Nautilus is Connecticut’s official state ship and was converted into a museum in the mid-80s.

-You can take a self-guided audio tour through the two forward compartments, including the crew’s mess, control room, periscope room, stores, galley, crew’s quarters and forward torpedo room.
+I took a self-guided audio tour through the two forward compartments.
+It was kind of eerie to step into cramped spaces like the crew’s mess, control room, periscope room, stores, galley, crew’s quarters, and forward torpedo room.

 6. Fort Griswold Battlefield State Park